Jarvis-Geun/Digital-Signal-Processing/Digital System Design_final project/readme.md

 - Modules
   - clk_div : Clock division
-  - CorrectOrNot : Decide the designated number is **Correct or Not** and register the results in variances - correct, wrong, fail, success, ...
+  - CorrectOrNot : Decide the designated number is **Correct or Not** and register the results in variables - correct, wrong, fail, success, ...
   - DOT_MATRIX : Dot matrix
   - key_pad : Key pad
   - led_dir : LED